JoshMock/dotfiles/README.md

 ## Installation

-I manage my dotfiles using the conveniently-named Python package [dotfiles](http://pypi.python.org/pypi/dotfiles), which is extremely handy for setting up all your $HOME symlinks for you and keeping them in sync.
+I manage my dotfiles using [GNU Stow](https://www.gnu.org/software/stow/), which is extremely handy for setting up all your `$HOME` symlinks for you and keeping them in sync.

 There's also a lot of dependencies that have to be installed from Homebrew (though, switching to Nix for cross-platform support and because Homebrew is getting annoying) and other places.
 [This is a script](./install.sh) that, experimentally, does all that jazz.
+It's probably not safe to run, but it's a decent way to get a sense of what needs to be installed.

 ## License